jadwigo/TaxonomyList/readme.md

 Only published items
 --------------------

 If you only want to count the published items you will need to know the content type as well as the taxonomy.
+The rest of the behaviour is the same as the other options.

 ```twig
     {% set list = taxonomylist('categories', { 'limit': 10, 'weighted': true, 'contenttype': 'pages' } ) %}